Black hole accretion in scalar-tensor-vector gravity

-The scalar--tensor--vector theory of gravity (STVG) is a modified theory of gravity that satisfies a number of cosmological tests.
-The black hole solutions of the theory possess two event horizons and depend on the black hole's mass, $M$, angular momentum, $a$, and the STVG parameter, $\alpha$, which characterises deviations from the gravitational constant, $G$.
+The scalar--tensor--vector theory of gravity (STVG), or modified gravity (MOG), satisfies a number of cosmological tests.
+The black hole solutions of the theory possess two event horizons and depend on the black hole's mass, $M$, angular momentum, $a$, and the MOG parameter, $\alpha$, which characterises deviations from the gravitational constant, $G$.

-We studied the accretion of a polytrope onto a non--rotating black hole in STVG.
+We studied the accretion of a polytropic gas onto a non--rotating black hole in MOG.
 The gas is at rest far from the black hole, then accelerates towards its outer event horizon.
 We established the existence of a critical point, $r_s$ in the flow and calculated its location as well as the gas velocity, $v_s$ and sound speed, $a_s$, at the critical point.
 We determined an analytical expression for the rate at which gas accretes onto the black hole.
 The accretion rate, $\dot{M}$ is parametrised by $\alpha$ and the adiabatic index, $\gamma$.
 In the limit that $\alpha \rightarrow 0$ we recover the accretion rate for matter falling into a Schwarzschild black hole.
 As with the Schwarzschild case gases with higher adiabatic indices accrete at a faster rate.
-As the STVG parameter, $\alpha$ increases, the accretion rate for the gas increases then decreases slightly.
+As the MOG parameter, $\alpha$ increases, the accretion rate for the gas increases then decreases slightly.
 The gas properties, characterised by $\gamma$, have a greater effect on the accretion rate than the change in gravitational theory, parametrised by $\alpha$.
-Uncertainty in gas dynamics thus dominates over uncertainty in the gravitational theory.
-Since changes in the accretion rate in this idealised adiabatic, spherical problem are quite subtle it would appear to be quite difficult to distinguish between general relativity and STVG using accreting systems alone.
-Strong field tests of STVG should incorporate accretion, lensing and test particle motion.
+Uncertainty in gas dynamics thus dominates uncertainty in the gravitational theory.
+Since changes in the accretion rate in this idealised adiabatic, spherical problem are quite subtle it would appear to be quite difficult to distinguish between general relativity and MOG using accreting systems alone.
+The phion charge of the accreting fluid should be included in a more complete analysis.
+Strong field tests of MOG should incorporate accretion dynamics as well as lensing and test particle motion.

-In order to determine whether STVG dynamics could power active galactic nuclei it is necessary to formulate the accretion problem for a rotating black hole.
-This study will be the subject of a forthcoming paper.
-It would also be instructive to compare our results to those for matter accreting onto black holes in similar modified theories of gravity such as non--symmetric gravitational theory (NGT) and metric--skew--tensor gravity (MSTG).